SteamDatabase/SteamLinux/README.markdown

 License
 -------
-The content are under public domain.
+The contents are under the public domain.

 Contribution
 ------------
 If you want to edit the list, make a fork on GitHub, make your changes and then make a pull request through GitHub.
-Desribe your changes and be thorough!
+Describe your changes and be thorough!
 Follow the format, cite the sources, etc.

 When editing the `GAMES.json` file, remember to follow the format with **tabs as indentation**, and not spaces.
 Keep in mind that the list should be sorted numerically.

-To set an app as working, you need to add the app number in quotes, and set it to true.
-This is the number you’ll see in URLs when browsing the Steam Store. http://store.steampowered.com/app/40/ would be 40.
+To set a game as working, you need to add the app number in quotes, and set it to true.
+This is the number you’ll see in URLs when browsing the Steam Store. http://store.steampowered.com/app/40/ would be app 40.
 You would add **"40": true,** on a new line.

 **Example**